svlark/svlark.github.io/_posts/2018-03-14-the-one-with-the-meximu.md

 ![beach day](https://user-images.githubusercontent.com/13930968/37440333-a8421832-27d2-11e8-8bdd-6c41a775dc17.jpg)
 We have still found some time to laze around on the beautiful beaches.

 It's been a long week and a half!

-Since deciding to let Bon Edda go, we are officially homeless, but have a VERY real prospect in the works, that we can't help but be excited over.
-More news soon!